-DIAGNOSIS ... of DRY EYE DISEASE
+DIAGNOSIS… of DRY EYE DISEASE

 It would seem that the Diagnosis of Dry Eye Disease must be simple because what we are looking for is simply eye dryness.
-But, in fact, the diagnosis of Dry Eye Disease is often a little bit more complicated for some reasons.
+But, in fact, the diagnosis of Dry Eye Disease is often a little bit more complicated for multiple reasons.
 The main reason is probably that Dry Eye Disease is based on a complex dysregulation of the functional anatomy of the ocular surface that involves many factors and thus pathways.

-We don´t know ... but we can FIND OUT ! - DIAGNOSIS
+We don´t know… but we can find out ! - DIAGNOSIS

 One issue is that Dry Eye Disease may actually also cause an increased tear flow - this occurs particularly in initial states, when the functional ocular surface is still relatively intact and the regulating neural system not yet impaired.
-Increased tearing then is a reflectory answer of the ocular surface functional unit to the increased mechanical frictional rubbing or spots of hyper-osmolar stress that occurs at the bulbar surface because the stability of the pre-corneal tear FILM is already reduced.
+Increased tearing then is a reflectory answer of the ocular surface functional unit to the increased mechanical frictional rubbing or spots of hyper-osmolar stress that occurs at the bulbar surface because the stability of the pre-corneal tear film is already reduced.

 In addition, when we look to the pathophysiology, there are different primary types of Dry Eye Disease.
 They depend on different types of pathological tear film deficiency and these in turn depend on different causative factors.
 To find out which exact type of tear film deficiency occurs in a specific individual patient can become a little more challenging than just to look for a ´dry eye´.